 - 1 box (12 oz) tricolor rotini pasta

-- 1 cucumber, chopped (peeled and seeded)
+- 1 cup chopped cucumber (peeled and seeded, about 1 cucumber)

 - 1 cup halved cherry or grape tomates